 Dear Friend!
 Thank you So Much for stopping by!

-A: I started LA LIZA back in 2016 when I overcame a postpartum depression.
-I was a stay-at-home mom, with my career aspirations (when I came to LA studied acting and screenwriting in hopes to make it in the Hollywood biz) put on hold, feeling stuck in an everyday routine, lonely, overwhelmed and uninspired.
+A: LA LIZA back in 2016 when I just got over my postpartum depression.
+I was a stay-at-home mom, with my career aspirations (I have a MA in sociology and I also studied acting & screenwriting here in LA) put on hold, feeling stuck in my everyday routine, isolated, overwhelmed and uninspired.

-Emotionally and physically I was completely out of shape!
+Emotionally and physically I was out of shape!

-At the same time my kids brought new meaning to my life!
+At the same time my two boys brought the new meaning to my life!
 I’d never trade having them for anything else!
-So, what helped me overcome my blues and stopped me from turning into a bitter, sad human being, get back in shape and regain the confidence I’ve lost?

-With the wise guidance from my Mom I’ve realized that no matter how meaningful my life was, if I wanted to stay “sweet”, I needed to spice up my everyday routine a bit, – get out of my usual tee-and-sweats, go out and have a treat, or bake a treat at home, to indulge myself and to share it with the people I love (which makes it even more enjoyable!)
+Which meant: get out of my usual tee & sweats, go out and have a treat, or bake a treat at home, to indulge myself and to share it with the people I love (which makes it even more enjoyable!)

 Also – these joys don’t have to be fattening, pricey or time-consuming!